Kyle-Koivukangas/My-Website/README.md

 I'm using Vue JS for the front-end and Django for the backend.
 The two are tied nicely together with django webpack loader, which will tell Django to server webpack bundles rather than templates.

-I've used vue-django-webpack as a starting point, instructions below:
+I've used vue-django-webpack (by djstein [https://github.com/djstein/vue-django-webpack]) as a starting point, instructions below:

 # vue-django-webpack